 Children Had Syphilis

 In 1st century Pompeii, surviving until the age of 10 would have been a feat; childhood was incredibly deadly due to infectious diseases and a lack of appropriate treatments.
 Because disease leaves its marks on bones, archeologists have insight into some of the most lethal and common causes of mortality among the children of Pompeii.
 And syphilis ranks among these causes of early death.
 There are tell-tale signs on the bones of a pair of young male twins that point to congenital syphilis.
-This means syphilis was introduced to Europe at least 400 years before Columbus's fateful voyage – the thing to which syphilis in Europe had previously been attributed.
+This means syphilis was introduced to Europe over 1,000 years before Columbus's fateful voyage – the thing to which syphilis in Europe had previously been attributed.

 The Casual Positions Of The Bodies Indicate How People Might've Died